tjm15/agentic-retrieval/README.md

 A modular, open-source framework for agentic, LLM-driven planning application assessment and report generation.
 This project demonstrates a generalized architecture for orchestrating reasoning, retrieval, and assessment using LLMs (e.g., Gemini), knowledge base managers, and specialized agents.

 ## Features
-- **Modular Orchestration:** Central MRM orchestrator coordinates intent definition, retrieval, and agentic assessment.
+- **Modular Orchestration:** Central `MRMOrchestrator` coordinates intent definition, retrieval, and agentic assessment.
 - **Knowledge Base Management:** Pluggable managers for report templates, material consideration ontology, and policy knowledge base.
-- **Agentic Reasoning:** Specialized agents (e.g., Visual Heritage Assessment) process context and generate structured outputs.
+- **Agentic Reasoning:** Specialized agents (e.g., `VisualHeritageAgent`) process context and generate structured outputs.
 - **Retrieval-Augmented Generation:** Hybrid and semantic retrieval from a Postgres/pgvector document store.
 - **Provenance Logging:** Track actions, context, and results for every reasoning step.
 - **Extensible:** Add new agents, templates, or ontologies for other planning domains.